Vikuuu/Vikuuu.github.io/src/content/posts/building-git-part-3.md

 ```

 Let's add a function that will return the hash string that the `HEAD` file is storing if the file exist, else the
-function will return the empty string if the file do not exists, this will tell that the file do not exists, and this
+function will return the empty string if the file do not exists.
+This will tell that the file do not exists, and this
 is root-commit.

 ```go